dabearddabeard/hawaii/README.md

     - Open 7 days a week: 0900-1800
     - Address: `Bldg 6088, Mokapu Rd, MCBH, HI 96863`
 - [**Exchange**](http://mccshawaii.com/retail/): MCX aboard Kaneohe is small but the Navy Exchange (NEX) is only 5 years old.
-- [**Cars**](#): The government will pay to ship one of your vehicles to Hawaii.
-If you want to ship more than one vehicle it will be at your expense.
-From the west coast it will cost around $1,000 and from the east coast it will cost around $2,000.
-The price depends on the type of vehicle you are shipping.
-Some families opt to store their second vehicle on the mainland.
-It is possible to survive a tour with one vehicle especially if you live on base.
-For those that prefer two vehicles, many opt to purchase an inexpensive vehicle (an island car) from the lemon lot on base.
+- **Cars**: The government covers the cost of shipping one vehicle to Hawaii.
+Shipping additional vehicles costs about $1,000 from the west coast and $2,000 from the east coast, varying by vehicle type.
+Some families choose to store a second vehicle on the mainland.
+Living on base may make managing with one vehicle feasible.
+Alternatively, purchasing an inexpensive 'island car' from the base's lemon lot is a common choice for those needing a second vehicle.
-- [**Pets**](#): All pets entering Hawaii are subject to quarantine.
+- **Pets**: All pets entering Hawaii are subject to quarantine.
 However, preparing in advance and understanding the requirements can significantly reduce the waiting period.
 The DoD offers up to $550 in reimbursement for quarantine expenses.
-According to MCO 11000.22, the following breeds are not permitted: Pit Bull (American Staffordshire Bull Terrier or English Staffordshire Bull Terrier), Rottweiler, Presa Canarios, Doberman Pinscher, Chow Chow, Akitas, Mastiffs, Great Danes, Alaskan Malamutes, and wolf hybrids.
     - To quarantine for 5 days or less, [click for the requirements](http://hdoa.hawaii.gov/ai/aqs/faq-for-five-day-or-less-program/).
 If you don’t pass those guidelines, your pet may be quarantined for up to 120 days.
     - [Brochure and Prohibited Animals](http://hdoa.hawaii.gov/ai/files/2013/01/aqsbrochure.pdf): Start on page 15 then review the “Dog And Cat Import Form”, AQS-278.
 - [**Religious Services**](https://www.mcbhawaii.marines.mil/Offices-Staff/Chaplain): Base Chapel website